Forest Christmas (Present)

 Finnish crib (1991)

-The figures are executed in turned natural jaws, partly with brand painting, very stylized and very noble.
+The figures are executed in turned natural pine, partly with poker work, very stylized and noble.
 In the Nordic regions, wood is an ecological and traditional material.
 This crib testifies to the Scandinavian countries' efforts to achieve aesthetic perfection and design.

 Kaija AARIKKA, Helsinki